pnnl/tesp/doc/examples/SGIP1_Example.rst

      - The scenario will take place in Tucson Arizona where hot weather events that stress the grid are common.
      - The scenario will span two days with similar weather but the second day will include a bulk power system generator outage that will drive real-time prices high enough to incentivize participation by transactively enabled DERs.
      - Only HVACs will be used to respond to transactive signals
      - Roughly 50% of the HVACs on one particular feeder will participate in the transactive system.
-All other feeders will be modeled by a loadshape that is not price-responsive. **TODO: Determine how much of the total system load is price-responsive.**
+All other feeders will be modeled by a loadshape that is not price-responsive.

 The goal of this analysis are as follows: